 Multidisciplinary Game Research

 There are ca. 8 hours of contact per day.
-These include lectures, workshops, demo's and discussion.
+These include lectures, workshops, demos and social events.

 Game Design and Development